Canovate

 Canovate is a Turkish manufacturer of industrial computer enclosures, server cabinets, fiber optic connectivity and data center products as well as military and defence systems such as optical radar and acoustic and optical sensors for the Turkish military.
-Canovate Group product lines range from Fiber Optic Connectivity to Data Centers Solutions and from Rack Cabinets to Intelligent Power Distribution Units coupled with (B2B) and (B2C) sales.
+Canovate Group product lines range from fiber optic connectivity to data centers solutions and from rack cabinets to intelligent power distribution inits coupled with (B2B) and (B2C) sales.